CCI-MOC/lsvd-rbd/architecture.md

 1. delay out-of-order completions, so that we update the map (and ack writes back to the client) strictly in journal order
 2. record completion order in the log - e.g. add an array to the journal header giving sequence numbers for the last N completions

-I kind of like (2) better, because it doesn't delay any completions to the user, but (1) is probably simpler to implement.
+I kind of like (2) better, because it doesn't delay any completions to the user, but (1) is a lot simpler to implement so I'll do it instead.
-In addition  (2) isn't fool-proof, as it doesn't preserve ordering of the last few journal write completions before a crash.
+In addition  (2) isn't totally fool-proof, as it doesn't preserve ordering of the last few journal write completions before a crash.

 ## Read Cache